RonzGore/sf-schema-explorer/README.md

 This is not a commercial Software and I built it during my spare time to solve a simple problem of looking into Salesforce Object and field names without getting out of my IDE.
 So I may not be able to immediately respond back to an issue or a feature.
-Though there are definitely plans to improve and adding more feature (Please go through the Roadmap section) and if you feel there is a feature which is worth, feel free to reach out to me or contribute as this Software is open source.
+Though there are definitely plans to improve and adding more features (Please go through the Roadmap section) and if you feel there is a feature which is worth, feel free to reach out to me or contribute as this Software is open source.
 PRs are super welcome!